pirovc/metameta/README.md

 Custom databases:
 -----------------

 MetaMeta uses by default Archaea and Bacteria sequences as reference database.
-Additionaly MetaMeta allows the creation of custom database (currently for clark, dudes, kaiju and kraken).
+Additionaly MetaMeta allows the creation of custom database (check "Pre-configured databases" section).

 First select which databses should be used on the configuration file:

 	databases:
-	  - "archaea_bacteria"
+	  - archaea_bacteria_201503
-	  - "custom_db"
+	  - custom_db

-* all samples will run agains the default "archaea_bacteria" and the new "custom_db"
+* all samples will run agains the "archaea_bacteria_201503" and the new "custom_db" databases

 Second, create an entry with the path to the sequences that should be added to the custom database:

-	"custom_db":
+	custom_db:
 	    clark: "sampledata/database/"
 	    dudes: "sampledata/database/"
 	    kaiju: "sampledata/database/"